yyyyannisz/Interactive-Lab-Hub/Lab 1/README.md

 3) We will be grading with an emphasis on creativity.

 \*\***Document everything here.
 (Particularly, we would like to see the storyboard and video, although photos of the prototype are also great.)**\*\*

+## Part A. Plan
+Since my lab parnters from Part 1 had dropped this class, I decided to work with Alice Zhang on her idea of ***Visual Glucose Monitor***.

+\*\***Describe your setting, players, activity and goals here.**\*\*

+***Visual Glucose Monitor***: This device is designed to be used throughout everyday activities.
+The main user is wearing the glucose monitor.
+Other players nearby might also notice alerts but will not impact light functionality.
+The main user wears the monitor.
+If the user’s glucose levels rise above the safe threshold, the device flashes to alert the user and those nearby.
+Once the user’s levels return to normal, the light turns off.
+The goal is to provide real-time alerts of harmful blood sugar levels.

+\*\***Include pictures of your storyboards here**\*\*